 Brian Kehew is well known as the co-author (with Kevin Ryan) of the massive book Recording The Beatles [Tape Op #53].
-But he's also been a fill-in keyboardist (and live tech) for The Who, as well as a member of the charming group The Moog Cookbook (with Roger Joseph Manning, Jr.).
-Oh, and he's played on, engineered and produced a number of albums, plus he's been the Archives Historian for the Bob Moog Foundation.
-But, as far as I can tell, he also has the coolest job around: combing the vaults of the big record labels looking for unreleased tracks and outtakes, and getting to mix them as well.
+But he's also been a fill-in keyboardist (and live tech) for The Who and a member of the charming group The Moog Cookbook (with Roger Joseph Manning, Jr.).
+Oh, and he's played on, engineered and produced a number of albums, and has been the Archives Historian for the Bob Moog Foundation.
+But, as far as I can tell, he also has the coolest job around; combing the vaults of the big record labels looking for unreleased tracks and outtakes to mix them.
 I met up with Brian at his modest studio in North Hollywood, California.

 What is your job?